 Bhavin Raval has nearly 30 years of financial leadership experience across a broad range of industries including the last 18 years with Life Science and Biotech companies.
 He brings financial and executive leadership experience to SpeeDx in the areas of business operations, fiscal management and strategy, commercial partnering, M&A and integration activities, and private equity fundraising.
 His previous employers include Johnson & Johnson Research Pty Limited, Victor Chang Cardiac Research Institute and Calimmune Inc. He was a part of the senior management team of Calimmune Inc. that was acquired by CSL for a value of up to USD 416 M in August 2017.
 Bhavin is a Fellow Member of CPA Australia as well as a Fellow Member of the Governance Institute of Australia.

-Alison studied at the University of Sydney, obtaining a BSc (Hons 1st Class), and graduating as Dux of the Physiology Department.
-Later she completed a PhD within the Faculty of Medicine at the same university.
-Alison maintains an active involvement within the academic community and holds an adjunct appointment as Senior Visiting Fellow at the University of New South Wales.
+Alison studied at the University of Sydney, obtaining a BSc (Hons 1st Class) before completing a PhD through the Faculty of Medicine in conjunction with Royal Prince Alfred Hospital.
+Alison maintains an active involvement within the academic community and is an Adjunct Professor at the University of New South Wales.